-Use a separate page i f more space is needed Composite score What is the benefit?
+Use a separate page i f more space is needed

+Composite score

+What is the benefit?
 What is the risk?

-Please go to Step C to show how you will ensure the Please go to Step C to show how you will manage the benefit, and if possible, risk (get rid of it or reduce it to an acceptable level) spread the benefit to an acceptable level) THE HOUSING MARKET Score Comments affect the housing market in future, and in particular in te Explain, with evidence, how the development is likely to affect the housing market in the area now and in the future, and in particular in terms of contributing or Likelihood (T) Composite score affecting the linguistic constitution.
-1, 2, 3 or 4 1, 2, 3 or 4 08 to +8 Expected market price for the houses, and how this compares with household income locally.
-Would the development be likely to have a positive or negative impact on the average house price in the area affected?
+Please go to Stage C to show Please go to Stage C to

+how you will ensure the show how you will manage

+benefit, and if possible, the risk (get rid of it or

+spread the benefit reduce it to an acceptable

+level)

+,

+THE HOUSING MARKET Score - - Comments

+Explain, with evidence, how t the development is likely to Effect (E) Likelihood Composite

+affect the housing market in the area now and in the (T) score

+future, and in particular in terms of contributing or

+affecting the linguistic constit tution.
+1, 2, 3 or 4 1, 2, 3 or 4 1 i 16

+Expected market price for the houses, and how

+this compares with household income locally.

+Would the development be likely to have a

+npact on the average house

+price in the area affect ted?

 Affordable housing contribution and how this compares with policy requirements Expected or proposed rate of development.
 Would it happen slowly?
-Housing mix and how it compares with policy requirements, County or local surveys, or other sources of information Housing numbers and how this compares with the demand for housing and the supply of housing given in the Plan, and those granted since the adoption of the Plan Increased potential impact the development could have, taking into account any other relevant recent developments in the local area Would the development increase the demand for private rented housing, which would mean less stock available to local households?
+Housing mix and how it compares with policy requirements, County or local surveys, or other sources of information Housing numbers and how this compares with the demand for housing and the supply of housing given in the Plan, and those granted since the adoption of the Plan Increased potential impact the development could have, taking into account any other relevant recent developments in the local area • Would the development increase the demand for private rented housing, which would mean less stock available to local households?
 Record your analysis with evidence, noting who will be affected (e.g. a specific age group); what kind of effect; likelihood of the effect to occur; and potential cumulative effect.
 The sample risk matrix in Figure 8.1 could be used for the identification of the impact and probability of the effect.

-Use a separate page i f more space is needed
+Use a separate page if more space is needed

 Composite score

 What is the benefit?
 What is the risk?

-Go to Stage C to show how Go to Stage C to show how
+Co to Stage C to show how Co to Stage C to show how

-you will ensure the benefit, you will manage the risk
+Go to Stage C to show how you will ensure the benefit, Go to Stage C to show how you will manage the risk

 and if possible, spread the (get rid of it or reduce it to

 benefit an acceptable level)

-ECONOMIC FACTORS Score Commonto

-ECONOMIC FACTORS ECONOMIC FACTORS Comments
+ECONOMIC FACTORS Score Comments

-Evaluin with evidence how the development affects the Effect (E) Likelihood Composite
+Explain, with evidence, how the development affects the Effect (E) Likelihood Composite

-Explain, with evidence, how the development affects the economics of the local area.
-Lifect (L) (T) score
+economics of the local area.
+(T) score

-conomics of the local area. (') 30016

-1, 2, 3 or 4 1, 2, 3 or 4 08 to +8
+1, 2, 3 or 4 1, 2, 3 or 4 1 i 16

-How does the develop oment contribute to existing
+How does the development contribute to existing

-employment opportu nities in the area?
+employment opportu employment opportunities in the area?